 Temporal aspects of NSI services

-Services, in which resources are dynamically requested, reserved and provisioned, require temporal aspects to be understood and controlled.
-Each NSA must maintain its own real-time clock, and it is necessary for these clocks to be synchronized.
-NSAs may implement NTP or radio time and frequency services to achieve this synchronization.
+Services, in which resources are dynamically requested, reserved and provisioned, require temporal aspects to be understood and deterministic.
+For the purposes of advance reservation Connection Service process must maintain its own real-time clock, and it is necessary for these clocks to be aligned.
+(Move this to the connection service section?)

 When resources are sought by a requester NSA from a provider NSA, a service instance is created and an identifier is assigned to that service instance.
 Then, according to the parameters of the request (i.e. its Service Definition), the provider NSA identifies and reserves a set of available resources which satisfy the request and associates them to the instance.
 The resources are provisioned and released at some point on the temporal axis.
 The time information and signaling are used to specify the time boundary of the requested connection in-service period.
 It is the responsibility of the Provider NSA to attempt to deliver the connection as close to the start and end times as it is able.
 It should be noted that this may have some uncertainty as typically the duration of the provisioning phase cannot be precisely predicted.

-In the case of the Connection Service, advance reservation requests will specify the required resources and the provisioning start and end time.
-The request is processed by a scheduler, and the scheduler finds a set of resources available for the requested duration and allocates them to the request to create a reservation.
-If the scheduler cannot find an available set of resources which satisfies the request, the request is denied.
-This scheduling process is part of path finding in the connection service.
-A reservation database (i.e. calendar) should be maintained by the scheduler or resource managers, and referred and updated by the scheduler.
-The detail of advance reservation is covered in detail in paragraph Error!
-Reference source not found..

 Trust and authentication in NSI

 This section describes the approach taken to trust and authentication in the NSI protocol.
-The detailed mechanisms for providing trust and authentication are not defined here; the protocol recommendation will define standard ways of delivering trusted connections.
+The detailed mechanisms for providing security and authentication are not defined here; the protocol recommendation will define standard ways of delivering secure connections.

-Each NSA will have knowledge of its neighbors.
-An NSA will know for example that it is physically connected to its neighbor; it may also have an identifier for that neighbor.
-Two types of trust are identified; these are NSA-NSA and service-to-service, these are depicted in
+Each NSA establishes NSI sessions with one or more other NSAs.
+An NSA will know for example that it is physically connected to its neighbor NSA; it may also have an identifier for that neighbor.
+Two types of trust are identified; these are NSA-NSA and service-to-service, these are depicted in Figure 4.

-NSI – NSI trust relationship: The NSI requestor and provider have a trusted connection.
-Using that connection trust they provide integrity and privacy for communications between the each other.
+NSI-to-NSI relationship: The Requestor and Provider NSAs establish a secure session.

-Service – Service trust relationship: Here services share message sequences with each other.
-These message sequences must provide integrity between the services.
-The method for doing this is not described in this recommendation.
-Standard methods are described in the protocol document.
+Service-to-Service relationship: Secure sessions are established between the requester and provider parts of a Service.
+Standard methods for securing these sessions are described in the protocol document.
 These include piggybacking trust on the NSI trusted connection and using separate ids and keys for the services.

-There are other trust issues that may need to be supported by the NSI interface which are not considered in version one of the recommendation.
+There are other trust issues that may need to be supported by the NSI interface which are not considered in this framework.
 There are sections in appendix xxyy give a slightly fuller description .
-The two issues are
+The two issues are:

 Trust between attribute provider and policy server (attribute user), where the two are not in adjacent NSAs.

-Trust between connection reservation authorized on the service plane by provider NSA and provisioned connections on control or data plane.
+Trust between connection reservations authorized on the service plane by provider NSA and provisioned connections on control or data plane.

 NSI Service Plane error handling